csec1/csec1.github.io/about.md

 # About

 Hi, I'm **Captain CSEC**, a cybersecurity and aviation expert with a passion for both.
-I blend my expertise in protecting digital systems with my fascination for the aviation industry to bring unique insights into the world of aviation cybersecurity.
+I blend my expertise in protecting digital systems with my fascination for the aviation industry to bring unique insights into the world of aviation cybersecurity and cybersecurity and/or aviation in general.
 My mission is to provide readers with up-to-date information on the threats and defenses facing modern aircraft, as well as how the aviation industry is adapting to the ever-evolving digital landscape.

 # More Information